Skip to main content

 2

-Find Answering Machine Detection (AMD) dropdownChoose voicemail detection strategy for this campaignSelect one:
+Switch to Expert mode if needed, then find Answering Machine Detection.Choose voicemail detection strategy for this campaignSelect one:

 • Text-based - Avoids hanging up on live people at all cost (slower, 5-15s)